-The MIDI controllers are used to send MIDI data to trigger sounds from other devices such as a computer running a DAW (Digital Audio Workstation) with VST (Virtual Studio Technology), or a standalone VST instrument.
+The MIDI controllers send MIDI data to trigger sounds from other devices, such as a computer running a DAW (Digital Audio Workstation) with VST (Virtual Studio Technology) or a standalone VST instrument.

-For any beginner learning piano, another very important aspect is the keyboard itself.
+For any beginner learning piano, another vital aspect is the keyboard itself.
 MIDI keyboards come in all kinds of sizes and types.
 Both the number of keys and key actions are critical for learning piano.

-In order to learn to play piano, it is best to have 4 or more octaves which means you need at least 61-keys.
+To learn to play piano, it is best to have four or more octaves which means you need at least 61 keys.
 Some 61-key keyboards can be starters.
 Additionally, the 76-key keyboards are also good options.

-In general, you can use a MIDI controller to learn piano, as long as you have a way to connect to a sound module and speakers.
+In general, you can use a MIDI controller to learn piano as long as you have a way to connect to a sound module and speakers.
 Moreover, a MIDI keyboard can most likely be used to learn piano.
-In case your MIDI keyboard does not have an audio output, you’ll need to connect with external speakers.
+If your MIDI keyboard does not have an audio output, you’ll need to connect with external speakers.